pritkc/BDA594-p4/README.md

 ## Introduction
 Welcome to my GitHub!
 I'm currently exploring Big Data and learning more about its vast potential.

-## My Definition of Big Data
+## My definition of Big Data
-Big Data refers to large and complex datasets that traditional data processing tools can't handle efficiently.
-It involves not just the size of the data, but also its variety and the speed at which it's generated, requiring advanced tools and techniques to derive meaningful insights.
+Big Data is all about huge, complex datasets that entry-level tools can’t easily handle.
+It’s not just the size that matters, but also the different types of data (variety), complexity, and how fast(velocity) it's coming in.
+To make sense of it, we need smarter tools and techniques to find useful insights hidden in all that information

-## Visit My the course website
+## Visit the course website
 [Click here to visit the course website](https://sdsu.instructure.com/courses/162125)

 ## A placeholder image of a cat